shuyijia/ProjectOz/README.md

 - Span Extraction using Transformer

 # How to run the models
-To run extractive models, use
+To run extractive models, uncomment desired models and run
 ```
 runner.py
 ```

-To evaluate extractive model, use
+To evaluate extractive model, uncomment desired models and run
 ```
 extraction_evaluation.py
 ```

-To use end to end span extraction model, use
+To use end to end span extraction model, run
 ```
 end2end.py
 ```